 After processing a new boat registration, the department will assign a registration number to be displayed on the boat.
 This number is also noted on a water-resistant, pocket-sized boat registration card which is mailed to the owner.
 This card must be aboard the boat when in operation.
 Boat owners also will receive two validating decals.
 The decals should be displayed within six inches (6”) of the number (See Boat Registration Numbering System and Proper Display).
 The decals correlate with the year the boat registration will expire.
 The registration number assigned by MDWFP for a boat becomes a permanent number.
 That registration number will remain the same in the event that the boat is transferred to a new owner within the state of Mississippi.

 Boat Registration Numbering System & Proper Display

 The numbering system consists of three parts: the first part consists of the symbol MI, which designates Mississippi; the second part consists of a numerical group having a maximum of four digits; and the third part consists of an alphabetical group having a maximum of two letters.
 Each part shall be separated by hyphens or equivalent spaces.

 The assigned number shall be painted on or attached to each side of the bow of the vessel for which it was issued.
 The numbers shall be placed on each side of the forward half of the vessel in such position as to provide clear legibility for identification.

 The numbers shall read from left to right and shall be in block characters of good proportion not less than three inches (3”) in height.
-The numbers shall be of a color which will contrast with the color of the background and so maintained as to be clearly visible and legible, i.e., dark numbers on a light background, or light numbers on a dark background.
+The numbers shall be of a color which will contrast with the color of the background and be maintained to be clearly visible and legible, i.e., dark numbers on a light background, or light numbers on a dark background.
 No other numbers shall be carried on the bow of such vessel.
-The decals should be displayed within six inches (6”) of the numbers.

 Sold or Lost/Stolen Boats